Labour’s plans require no more tax rises, Reeves says

 Ms Reeves said: “I know there is no policy that I can announce, no plan that can be drawn up in Whitehall, that will not be improved from engagement with business, and our manifesto will bear the imprint of that engagement.”

-She also sought to emphasise Labour’s dividing lines with the Conservatives, saying her party would fight the election on the economy and blaming “Tory instability” for Britain’s economic situation.
+She also sought to emphasise Labour’s dividing lines with the Conservatives, saying her party will fight the election on the economy and blaming “Tory instability” for Britain’s economic situation.

-Ms Reeves urged voters to “pass judgement” on the Conservatives, saying they had “failed on the economy”.
+Ms Reeves urged voters to “pass judgment” on the Conservatives, saying they have “failed on the economy”.

 Scores of business leaders have already backed Labour, with 121 executives writing to The Times on Tuesday to declare their support for the party.